eginer/quantum_package/docs/source/users_guide/quickstart.rst

 Extracting natural orbitals
 ---------------------------

 Once obtained the near |FCI| wave function, one can obtain many quantities related to it.
-One of these quantities are the natural orbitals which have the properties of making diagonal the one-body density matrix:
+One of these quantities are the natural orbitals which have the properties of diagonalizing the one-body density matrix:

    .. math::